WPManageNinja/wpsocialninja-docs/guide/social-feeds/instagram-feed-gdpr-compliance-social-feeds-wp-social-ninja.md

 Additionally, please activate **Optimize Images** for GDPR compliance.
 GDPR compliance is not friendly with third-party media sources.
 Enabling this feature will store your images locally which will be GDPR friendly.

-To activate go to **Settings &gt; Feeds Platform &gt; Instagram Settings** here you will find out the optimize images enable option like the below screenshot.
+To activate go to **Settings &gt; Feeds Platforms &gt; Instagram Settings** here you will find out the optimize images enable option like the below screenshot.

 ![Instagram settings optimize Images](/guide/public/images/social-feeds/instagram-feed-gdpr-compliance-social-feeds-wp-social-ninja/instagram-gdpr-settings-2.webp)